-- Convention No. 29 of the International Labour Organization of 28 June 1930 concerning Forced or Compulsory Labour1 and the Protocol of 11 June 2014 to Convention No. 292 - Convention No. 87 of the International Labour Organization of 9 July 1948 concerning Freedom of Association and Protection of the Right to Organise 3, as amended by the Convention of 26 June 19614 - Convention No. 98 of the International Labour Organization of 1 July 1949 concerning the Application of the Principles of the Right to Organise and to Bargain Collectively5, as amended by the Convention of 26 June 19616 - Convention No. 100 of the International Labour Organization of 29 June 1951 concerning Equal Remuneration for Men and Women Workers for Work of Equal Value7 - Convention No. 105 of the International Labour Organization of 25 June 1957 concerning the Abolition of Forced Labour8 - Convention No. 111 of the International Labour Organization of 25 June 1958 concerning Discrimination in Respect of Employment and Occupation9
+- Convention No. 29 of the International Labour Organization of 28 June 1930 concerning Forced or Compulsory Labour1 and the Protocol of 11 June 2014 to Convention No. 292 - Convention No. 87 of the International Labour Organization of 9 July 1948 concerning Freedom of Association and Protection of - Stockholm Convention of 23 May 2001 on Persistent Organic Pollutants15, last amended by the decision of 6 May 200516; and the Right to Organise3, as amended by the Convention of 26 June 19614 - Basel Convention on the Control of Transboundary Movements of - Convention No. 98 of the International Labour Organization of 1 July 1949 concerning the Application of the Principles of the Right to Organise and to Bargain Collectively5, as amended by the Convention of 26 June 19616 - Convention No. 100 of the International Labour Organization of 29 June 1951 concerning Equal Remuneration for Men and Women Workers for Work of Equal Value7 - Convention No. 105 of the International Labour Organization of 25 June 1957 concerning the Abolition of Forced Labour8 - Convention No. 111 of the International Labour Organization of 25 June 1958 concerning Discrimination in Respect of Employment and Occupation9